Juan Seguín: Life under the Republic of Texas

 Seguín was elected as a Texas Senator from 1837 to 1840 and worked closely with Congressman José Antonio Navarro to ensure legislation that would be in the best interest of the citizenry of Texas, who were quickly becoming the political minority.
 In 1839, Seguín, captain of a Texas force of about fifty-four men, again protected the colonists in the Henry Karnes campaign against the hostile Comanche Indians.
 In 1839, at a town thirty miles east of San Antonio, he was honored by parade and celebration; that newly named town would now bear his own name, Seguin.
 In 1840, he resigned his congressional seat in order to join a controversial campaign against the Centralist government in Mexico City.
 He became mayor of San Antonio in 1841.

-Texas became flooded with adventurous and land-hungry North Americans who were unfamiliar with the native Texans' history and their loyal support of Texas.
+Texas became flooded with adventurous and land-hungry Anglo-Americans who were unfamiliar with the native Texans' history and their loyal support of Texas.
 Seguin's leadership and loyalty was challenged by these newcomers.
 Refusing to burn San Antonio to the ground by order of the new head of the Texas military was just the beginning.

 In 1842, San Antonio was overrun by Santa Anna's forces.
 During March 1842, Colonel Seguin and the citizens of San Antonio sought refuge at Manuel Flores' Ranch in the city of Seguin, Texas.
 A counterattack was planned, and even though Seguín pursued the army of Ráfael Vásquez, chasing them from Texas, he was deemed to be to blame for the attack.